confus-3d/TheHunt/README.md

 # TheHunt
 Game for Blinks by Move 38

 12 or more blinks.
-(18 recomended)

 2 players.

+Playing time: 10 min.

 # Story:
 ![TheHuntComic](/images/comic1.jpg)